pgManage/pgManage/README.md

 It's a long sad story really.
 Let's look at the bright side instead.
 Postage is pretty awesome.
 It's also a demonstration of [Envelope](https://github.com/workflowproducts/envelope), our application platform that makes building desktop-quality database applications on top of PostgreSQL or SQL Server a breeze.

-Once you to try Postage please give Envelope a try.
-Envelope can help you leverage your SQL skills to build rich, desktop quality web and desktop applications like Postage in less time than you ever thought possible.
+Once you try Postage we hope it inspires you to have a look at Envelope.
+Envelope can help you leverage your SQL skills to build rich web and desktop applications in less time than you ever thought possible.

 If you do give Postage a try then you have our gratitude.
 Let us know what you think and we'll make it better!